Trade guide

 • Understanding different carpet types and pile directions

-• Subfloor preparation and leveling techniques
+• Subfloor preparation and levelling techniques

 • Working with adhesives and carpet grippers